PEAAS-community/peaas-community/steering_committee.md

 Rachel Winter - Social Media Officer

-I recently finished my PhD at the University of Groningen as part of the SeaChanges ITN.
-I am interested in using multidisciplinary approaches for historical ecology with partialities for paleoproteomics and marine ecosystems.
+I am a postdoc in Arctic ecogeochemistry at the Centre de Recherche sur la Biodiversité et l’Environnement (CRBE), Université of Toulouse.
+I am interested in using multidisciplinary approaches and biomolecular methods of analysis for historical ecology with partialities for paleoproteomics, marine ecosystems, and the Mediterranean.
 I enjoy hiking, dogs, baking, and listening to Taylor Swift.

 Contact: rachelwinter@palaeome.org, [**twitter**](https://twitter.com/RachelMWinter_).